Outdoor Fairy Garden Ideas – Yard Magic!

 There are fairy garden kits and sets that come with different themed accessories to make the decorating of your fairy garden quick and easy.

--Plants… it is a fairy garden.
+It is a fairy garden after all!
 For the younger fairy garden fans, there are plastic toys that introduce the fun creative nature of fairy gardens without the potentially fatal effect the young and exuberant can inadvertently have on the more fragile plant life.
 These still come with the plastic plants though, are always fun, and are great for sparking the imagination.
 As for non-plastic versions, you are really only limited by your own imagination.

 These are the generally agreed upon basics of a fairy garden.
 That does not mean that you cannot add more, come up with your own, or throw out the playbook altogether and forge your own path in the fairy garden world.
 I would love to see what you have come up with!